-NOTE: To learn what type of display you have (Miracast-compatible or Intel WiDi), refer to the documentation that came with your TV or secondary display.
+NOTE: To learn what type of display you have (Miracast®-compatible or Intel WiDi), see the documentation that came with your TV or secondary display.

-To discover and connect to Miracast®-compatible wireless displays without leaving your current apps, follow the steps below.
+To discover and connect to Miracast-compatible wireless displays without leaving your current apps, use the following steps.